PLANS & PRICING

 +

 No. The Free plan is intended for personal, non-commercial use and for educational purposes.
-To use any assets created with Texture Ripper in a commercial project, you must have an active Indie, Pro, or Teams subscription, or be using a version of the software covered by a perpetual license you have earned.
+To use any assets created with Texture Ripper in a commercial project, you must purchase the Indie license.

 Technical Questions